rezakj/iCellR/README.md

 We provide three functions to run the clustering method of your choice:

 ### 1- iclust (** recommended):
-Faster and optimized for iCellR.
-This function takes PCA, UMAP or tSNE, Destiny (diffusion map), PHATE or KNetL map as input.
-This function is using Louvain algorithm for clustering a graph made using KNN.
-Similar to PhenoGraph (Levine et al., Cell, 2015) however instead of Jaccard similarity values we use distance (euclidean by default) values for the weights.
+This function is optimized for iCellR and supports PCA, UMAP, t-SNE, Destiny (diffusion map), PHATE, or KNetL maps as input.
+It utilizes the `Louvain algorithm` for clustering a graph constructed using k-Nearest Neighbor (KNN), similar to PhenoGraph (Levine et al., Cell, 2015).
+However, it employs distance values (Euclidean by default) as weights, instead of Jaccard similarity values.

 ##### 2- run.phenograph:
-R implementation of the PhenoGraph algorithm.
+R implementation of the `PhenoGraph` algorithm.
 [Rphenograph](https://github.com/JinmiaoChenLab/Rphenograph) wrapper (Levine et al., Cell, 2015).

 ##### 3- run.clustering:
-In this function we provide a variety of many other options for you to explore the data with different flavours of clustering and indexing methods.
-Choose any combinations from the table below.
+This function offers a wide range of options to explore your data using various clustering and indexing methods.
+You can select any combination from the table below to experiment with different approaches and "flavors" of analysis.

 | clustering methods | distance methods | indexing methods |
 | ------------- | ------------- | ------------- |
 | ward.D, ward.D2, single, complete, average, mcquitty, median, centroid, kmeans| euclidean, maximum, manhattan, canberra, binary, minkowski or NULL | kl, ch, hartigan, ccc, scott, marriot, trcovw, tracew, friedman, rubin, cindex, db, silhouette, duda, pseudot2, beale, ratkowsky, ball, ptbiserial, gap, frey, mcclain, gamma, gplus, tau, dunn, hubert, sdindex, dindex, sdbw |

-Conventionally people cluster based on PCA data (usually first 10 dimensions) however you have the option of choosing tSNE, UMAP and KNetL map dimensions as well.
-If you have adjusted your KNetL map and are confident about the results we recommend clustering based on KNetL map.
+### Option 1: Clustering based on KNetL dimentions (or UMAP dimentions)

-This is one of the harder parts of the analysis and sometimes you need to adjust your clustering based on marker genes.
-This means you might need to merge some clusters, gate (see our cell gating tools) or try different sensitivities to find more or less communities.
+Conventionally, clustering is performed using PCA data (usually the first 10 dimensions).
+However, this function allows you to choose t-SNE, UMAP, or KNetL map dimensions as alternatives.
+If you have fine-tuned your KNetL map and are confident in its results, we recommend clustering based on the KNetL map.

-### clustering based on KNetL
+Clustering can be one of the more challenging aspects of data analysis, and adjustments may be necessary based on marker genes.
+This might involve merging certain clusters, using gating tools (refer to our cell gating tools), or experimenting with different sensitivity values to identify a greater or smaller number of communities.

 Notes:

 - Adjust sensitivity for more or less clusters.